-Court Decides Pennsylvania Voting Map
+In Pennsylvania, New Court-Drawn Voting Map Could Shift Advantage To Democrats

 Justices described their map in their 48-page decision as "superior" to other proposals filed for their consideration.

-Top statehouse Republicans have pledged to challenge the judicially-enacted map, which they say amounts to overreach by the Democratic-majority court.
+Top statehouse Republicans have pledged to challenge the judicially enacted map, which they say amounts to overreach by the Democratic-majority court.

-The new Pennsylvania maps include some clear, strong shifts in Democrats' direction in Republican-held seats.— Eric Bradner (@ericbradner) February 19, 2018

-Costello could be cooked in the new #PA06.
-Fitzpatrick's #PA01 got tougher.
-The Dent seat, now #PA07, is a very tough hold; the Meehan seat, now #PA04, is probably gone. https://t.co/Gb0sp9Iaug

 The court's decision comes after a monthlong standoff.
 When justices first declared the previous map unconstitutional on Jan.
-22, they ordered the GOP-controlled Legislature and Gov. Tom Wolf, a Democrat, to negotiate a compromise.
+22, they ordered the GOP-controlled legislature and Gov. Tom Wolf, a Democrat, to negotiate a compromise.

 The justices said they wanted the new map to be fairer, specifying that districts should be more compact and contiguous, and should split fewer municipalities.